telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/scaffolding.md

     - Select the **ProductViewModel** class from the **ViewModel Class** DropDownList.
     ![ViewModel Class](/aspnet-mvc/helpers/grid/images/scaffolding/view_model_class.png)

+		> **Important**
-		> It is important that the names of the properties in the ViewModel are exactly the same as the corresponding ones in the Entity.
-Otherwise the Kendo UI Scaffolder won't be able to link them correctly.
+        > The names of the properties in the ViewModel must be exactly the same as the corresponding ones in the Entity.
+Otherwise the Kendo UI Scaffolder will not be able to link them correctly.

 6. Click the **Grid options** item on the left.
 ![Grid options](/aspnet-mvc/helpers/grid/images/scaffolding/kendo_ui_grid2.png)